Therac-25: Ontario Cancer Foundation, 1985

 The Therac-25 had been in operation in the clinic for six months when, on July 26, 1985, a 40-year-old patient was receiving her 24th treatment for cervical cancer.
 The operator activated the treatment, but after five seconds the machine stopped with the error message "H-tilt", the treatment pause indication and the dosimeter indicating that no radiation had been applied.
 The operator pressed the key (Proceed : continue).
 The machine stopped again.
 The operator repeated the process five times until the machine stopped the treatment.
 A technician was called and found no problem.
 The machine was used to treat six other patients on the same day.

 The patient complained of burning and swelling in the area and was hospitalized on July 30.
 She was suspected of a radiation overdose and the machine was taken out of service.
 On November 3, 1985, the patient died of cancer, although the autopsy mentioned that if she had not died then, she would have had to undergo a hip replacement due to damage from the radiation overdose.
 A technician estimated that she received between 13,000 and 17,000 rad (130…170 Gy).

 The incident was reported to the FDA and the Canadian Radiation Protection Bureau.

-The AECL suspected that there might be an error with three microswitches that reported the position of the turntable.
-The AECL was unable to replicate a failure of the microswitches and microswitch testing was inconclusive.
+AECL suspected that there might be an error with three microswitches that reported the position of the turntable.
+AECL was unable to replicate a failure of the microswitches and microswitch testing was inconclusive.
 They then changed the method to be tolerant of one failure and modified the software to check if the turntable was moving or in the treatment position.

-Afterward, the AECL claimed that the modifications represented a five-order-of-magnitude increase in safety.
+Afterward, AECL said that the modifications represented a five-order-of-magnitude increase in safety.

 Yakima Valley Memorial Hospital, 1985

 In December 1985 a woman developed an erythema with a parallel band pattern after receiving treatment from a Therac-25 unit.
-Hospital staff sent a letter on January 31, 1986, to the AECL about the incident.
-The AECL responded in two pages detailing the reasons why radiation overdose was impossible on the Therac-25, stating both machine failure and operator error were not possible.
+She continued to be treated by the Therac-25 unit January 6, 1986.
+Hospital staff sent a letter on January 31, 1986, to AECL about the incident.
+AECL responded in two pages detailing the reasons why radiation overdose was impossible on the Therac-25, stating both machine failure and operator error were not possible.
+Hospital staff believed that the erythema was not related to the treatments and continued to treat the patient despite this.
+Treatments to this particular patient continued through January 6, 1986, until the staff could not identify another way that this would occur in the patient except from a source of consistent radiation.
+However, despite these treatments were still given to other patients and these problems had to be addressed as these patients also had similar negative reactions.

 Six months later, the patient developed chronic ulcers under the skin due to tissue necrosis.
 She had surgery and skin grafts were placed.
 The patient continued to live with minor sequelae.